WarwickFilmSoc/Website-V6/README.md

 * The [Website v3](https://wiki.warwick.film/wiki/Functional_Spec_(Website_Version_3)) functional specification can be used as rough guidance.
 * Communication with WSC as a whole is done on the [Website V6](https://discourse.warwick.film/t/website-v6/6548) forum page.
 * Make sure to familiarise yourself with the [NextJS Documentation](https://nextjs.org/docs) before getting started.
+* [Google Photos](***REMOVED***) (may need to optimise and strip metadata first!)

+## Contributing
+All contributions are welcome!
+If you have any questions, ask Josh in the #websidite-v6 Slack channel!

+For where to get started, read this README then have a look at the [GitLab Issues Board](https://gitlab.warwick.film/WSC/Website-V6/-/issues).
+Make sure to assign yourself so no duplicate work is created, and if you can't do it anymore, unassign yourself or ask someone for help!

 ## Running the Website
 You will need to have installed NodeJS v18 and NPM for this to work.
 If you haven't already done this, you can install the LTS version [here](https://nodejs.org/en/download).